John Desborough: Life

 He was the son of James Desborough of Eltisley, Cambridgeshire, and of Elizabeth Hatley of Over in the same county.
 He was baptized on 13 November 1608.
 He was educated in law.
-On 23 June 1636 he married at Eltisley Jane, daughter of Robert Cromwell of Huntingdon, and sister of Oliver Cromwell, the future Lord Protector.
+On 23 June 1636 he married Jane, daughter of Robert Cromwell of Huntingdon and sister of Oliver Cromwell – the future Lord Protector, at Eltisley.

-He took an active part in the English Civil War, and showed considerable military ability.
-In 1645, he was present as major in the engagement at Langport on 10 July, at Hambleton Hill on 4 August, and on 10 September he commanded the horse at the storming of Bristol.
+He took an active part in the English Civil War, and showed considerable military ability being quartermaster of Cromwell's troop that was raised among Huntingdonshire gentry.
+In 1645, he was present as major in the engagement at Langport on 10 July, at Hambleton Hill on 4 August, and on 10 September he commanded the horse at the Storming of Bristol.
 Later he took part in the operations round Oxford.
 In 1648, as colonel he commanded the forces at Great Yarmouth.

 He avoided all participation in the trial of Charles I in June 1649, being employed in the settlement of the west of England.
 He fought at Worcester as major-general and nearly captured Charles II near Salisbury.